By KBB.com Editors

-Key extras for the 2009 Lexus LS 460 and LS 460 L include a 450-watt/19-speaker Mark Levinson audio system, Pre-Collision system with Dynamic Radar Cruise Control, the Intuitive Park Assist that can detect objects in proximity to the car and the Advanced Parking Guidance System with rear-view camera that aids in parallel and back-in parking.
-While LS 460 buyers can add Comfort and Comfort Plus Packages with supplemental climate controls for the front and rear seats, the LS 460 L offers a similar Luxury Package, a Rear Seat Upgrade, a four-seat Executive Class Seating Package and an Air Suspension Package that includes 19-inch wheels and Variable Gear-Ratio Steering.
+Key extras for the 2010 Lexus LS 460 and LS 460 L include a 450-watt/19-speaker Mark Levinson audio system, Pre-Collision system with Dynamic Radar Cruise Control, the Intuitive Park Assist that can detect objects in proximity to the car and the Advanced Parking Guidance System with rear-view camera that aids in parallel and back-in parking.
+Those eyeing the LS 460 can add Comfort and Comfort Plus Packages with supplemental climate controls for the front and rear seats and the Sport Package.
+The LS 460 L offers a Luxury Package with rear seat-mounted side airbags, a Rear Seat Upgrade with lumbar massage and a four-seat Executive Class Seating Package that includes extendable passenger side ottoman leg rest.

 EPA city/highway fuel economy: 16/24 (RWD), 16/23 (AWD)